tondeveloperr/react-calculator/README.md

-# Drum Machine App
+# Calculator App

-This is a drum machine application built using React, Vite, and TypeScript.
-It allows users to play various drum sounds by clicking on drum pads.
-Each pad corresponds to a different drum sound.
+This is a calculator application built using React, Vite, and TypeScript.
+It allows users to perform various mathematical calculations by clicking on calculator buttons.
+Each button corresponds to a different mathematical function.

 ## `Demo 👇`
 https://react-calculator-rho-topaz.vercel.app